dblock/code.dblock.org/_posts/2011/2011-09-06-autoconf-maybe-the-first-example-of-microsoft-pushing-features-into-the-os-to-kill-a-competitor.markdown

 END                     ;oh finally the end...
 {% endhighlight %}

 The entire source for this gem is [here](https://raw.github.com/dblock/autoconf/master/src/CLRBUFF.ASM).
-And I’ve published the complete autoconf source [here on Github](https://github.com/dblock/autoconf).
+And I've published the complete autoconf source [here on Github](https://github.com/dblock/autoconf).